 For this very reason, only specific, very limited authorities were given to the Federal Government.
 It is much easier for citizens to keep an eye on government which is close to home.

-With all my devotion to the Union and the feeling of loyalty and duty of an American citizen, I have not been able to make up my mind to raise my hand against my relatives, my children, my home.
+One of my other heroes, forced to chose between his state and his country put it this way: With all my devotion to the Union and the feeling of loyalty and duty of an American citizen, I have not been able to make up my mind to raise my hand against my relatives, my children, my home.

 My Country of Citizenship